AndrewBarrett182/DevOps-Fundamental-Project/README.md

 > - A functioning front-end website and integrated API's, using Flask.
 >
 > - Code fully integrated into a Version Control System using the Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.

+## Architecture

+### Database Structure

+The database structure for the project is displayed using an Entity Relationship Diagram (ERD).
+This diagram displays the design of the tables associated with the database.